-Green chemistry is a method of chemistry devoted to the principles of securing eco friendly, green alternative chemical concoctions that can be used in place of the hazardous, toxic chemicals still used by industrial businesses that harm both people and the environment.
-Speaking of principles, there are twelve principles involved in green chemistry that speak to the improvement of knowledge for those involved with industrial companies, who might come to realize the chemicals their company has in operation is hazardous, and therefore should transition to green alternative chemical solutions, which derive from the ideals of green chemistry.
-The following will list the twelve principles, and provide insight into what each principle means.
+Green chemistry is a method of chemistry devoted to the principles of securing eco-friendly, green alternative chemical concoctions that can be used in place of the hazardous, toxic chemicals still used by industrial businesses.
+There are twelve principles involved in green chemistry.
+Read on to learn about their importance, and what they are.

 - Designing Safer Chemicals: Chemicals should be developed with maximum efficiency and for optimal safety, ensuring minimization and elimination of toxins.

 - Safer Solvents and Auxiliaries: All auxiliary and supplemental substances should be reduced as close to zero as possible, and if used, should be close to one hundred percent innocuous as possible.

 - Design for Energy Efficiency: Chemicals with energy requirements are considered dangerous, and therefore should not be relied on, and should be eradicated by any means possible.

 - Use of Renewable Feed stocks: Raw materials, also called ‘feed stocks,’ should not be designed to deplete, and should be labeled renewable whenever possible.